-We are issuing non-transferable rights to our stockholders of record, or record date stockholders, as of 5:00 p.m., New York City time, on [], 2019, or the record date.
-The rights entitle holders of rights, or rights holders, to subscribe for an aggregate of up to [] shares of our common stock.
+We are issuing non-transferable rights to our stockholders of record, or record date stockholders, as of 5:00 p.m., New York City time, on July 31, 2019, or the record date.
+The rights entitle holders of rights, or rights holders, to subscribe for an aggregate of up to 1,254,000 shares of our common stock.
 Record date stockholders will receive one right for each share of common stock owned on the record date.
 The rights entitle the holder to purchase one new share of common stock for every two rights held, which we refer to as the basic subscription right, and record date stockholders who fully exercise their rights will be entitled to subscribe, subject to certain limitations and pro-rata allocation, for additional shares that remain unsubscribed as a result of any unexercised rights.

-The subscription price per share is \$[].
+The subscription price is expected to be between \$16.50 and \$17.00 per share.
 The rights will expire if they are not exercised by 5:00 p.m., New York City time, on [], 2019, the expiration date of this offering, unless extended.
 We, in our sole discretion, may extend the period for exercising the rights.
-You will have no right to rescind your subscription after receipt of your payment of the subscription price or a notice of guaranteed delivery except as described in this prospectus.
+You will have no right to rescind your subscription after receipt of your payment of the subscription price except as described in this prospectus.